Frequently Asked Questions (FAQs)

 What is Biodiesel?

 Yes.
-Biodiesel falls under the definition of Special Fuel 15-70-301 (16).
-Any person who engages in the business in this state of producing, refining, manufacturing, or compounding special fuel for sale, us, or distribution is considered a
+Biodiesel falls under the definition of Special Fuel MCA 15-70-401 (21).
+A person who engages in the business in this state of producing, refining, manufacturing, or compounding gasoline or special fuel for sale, use, or distribution is considered a “distributor” and must be licensed as such.
+MCA 15-70-401 (8).

-HB 776: Provides a refund of 2 cents per gallon to licensed distributors and 1 cent per gallon to retailers who sell biodiesel that is produced entirely from biodiesel ingredients produced in Montana.
+Yes.
+MCA 15-70-433: Provides a refund of 2 cents per gallon to licensed distributors and 1 cent per gallon to retailers who sell Biodiesel that is produced entirely from Biodiesel ingredients produced in Montana.
 The refunds must be applied for within 30 days after the quarter ends.

 What is Dyed Special Fuel?

-Special fuel that has dye injected into it at a terminal is exempt from tax.
-Dyed special fuel is for off road use, may be used by governmental agencies, and may be used in off-highway vehicles and equipment.
-Montana Law: 15-70-343 2(a) 15-70-356 2(a)(b)(i)(ii) Montana Administrative Rule (ARM) 18.10.110.
-Special Fuel dyed by any other means such as
+Special Fuel that has dye injected at a terminal is exempt from tax.
+Dyed special fuel is for off road use, may be used by governmental agencies, and may be used in Off-Highway Vehicle/Equipment.
+MCA 15-70-403 (3) Montana Administrative Rule (ARM) 18.15.502.
+Special Fuel dyed by any other means such as “splash blending” is not considered exempt from tax (unless the mechanical injection system is inoperative).
+ARM 18.15.504 (7).

-Gasohol is a gasoline fuel that is blended with denatured ethanol.
-Typically gasohol is a blend of 10% denatured ethanol and 90% gasoline, but the blended amounts may differ.
+Ethanol-blended gasoline is a gasoline fuel that is blended with denatured ethanol.
 The percentage of ethanol in the blend is identified by the letter "E" followed by the percentage number.
 A blend that is 10% denatured ethanol and 90% gasoline would be reflected as E-10.
+A blend that is 85% denatured ethanol and 15% gasoline would be reflected as E-85.
+MCA 15-70-401 (10)

 $.0075 is collected on each gallon of gasoline, special fuel, dyed special fuel, aviation, and jet fuel.
-This fee is collected by MDT and then sent to DEQ for leaking underground storage tanks.
+This fee is collected by the Montana Department of Transportation (MDT) and then sent to Department of Environmental Quality (DEQ) for leaking underground storage tanks.
 DEQ administers the payout of this fund to qualified owners of leaky tanks that require clean up.
-75-11-301
+MCA 75-11-301

 The cleanup fee works exactly like the tax except for a few exemptions.
 The last licensed distributor in the chain is responsible to pay the tax and cleanup fee.
 If one licensed distributor sells to another licensed distributor, the burden of tax and cleanup fee is passed on to the next licensed distributor.